fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 Most work should be branched off, and merged into, master.

-The exception is when we are near a release, and then the contributor must make the decsion of whether the code will enter this release, or wait for a future one.
+The exception is when we are near a release, and then the contributor must make the decision of whether the code will enter this release, or wait for a future one.

 Branches named `release-*` are protected branches; code must be approved by